SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Configuring_database/Configuring_multiple_Elasticsearch_clusters.md

 1. Select the checkbox next to *Multi cluster offload*.

-1. Specify the **File Offload Identifier**, which is the string used to identify this connection.
+1. Specify the **File offload identifier**, which is the string used to identify this connection.
 Each connection should have a different identifier, which will be used for file offloads.

 1. Select *Add* in the lower right corner to add an empty Elasticsearch offload cluster to the list.